serlo/serlo-edusharing-integration/README.md

 2. For the newly added serlo editor the option `ltitool_customcontent_option` needs to be set to `true`.

+### Configuration of serlo

+With the tool [`./configure-serlo.sh`](./configure-serlo.sh) the serlo editor can be configured.
+Note that this script needs to be run _after_ edu-sharing was configured (especially after the serlo tool was added).
+The configuration steps of this script are:

+1. Update `PLATFORM_CLIENT_ID` to the value which was given by edu-sharing.

 ## Helper scripts

 ### Other deployment scripts